We’re all about changing lives…

 To learn more, please visit Decade to Doorways

-Open Hearth and other Phoenixville, Pa. area health and human service organizations meet monthly to learn more about each other so that we can reduce barriers for community members who are experiencing homelessness.
+Open Hearth and other Phoenixville, Pennsylvania area health and human service organizations meet monthly to learn more about each other so that we can reduce barriers for community members who are experiencing homelessness.

 Open Hearth supports the work of the Chester County ACES Coalition and its subcommittee the Phoenixville ACES.
 The overall mission of both initiatives is to increase our county’s awareness and knowledge of Adverse Childhood Experiences (ACEs) to ensure that we are a trauma-informed community that promotes healing, builds resiliency, and mobilizes resources to prevent and reduce the impact of detrimental childhood experiences.